Devendraxp/blueBitHackathon/README.md

-This repo made as a Blue Bit Hackathon Project <br>
+This repo made as a Blue Bit Hackathon Project. <br>
-index.html is our landing page, So while running this file, start with index.html file <br>
+index.html is our landing page, So while running this file, start with index.html file .<br>
-This project don't have any backend or server side programming, so you can ignor all input boxes while signup <br>
+This project don't have any backend or server side programming, so you can ignor all input boxes while signup. <br>
+Note: In login page may be Submit button will not work, then try to use Sign Up button. <br>
 <br> <br>
 Our Team : <br>
 1. Sheersh saxena ( UI/UX Designer ) <br>